 Skip to main content

-Installing Dolphin {anty} on Linux/Ubuntu
+Installing Dolphin {anty} on Linux

-Before installing ⬇️
+Before installation ⬇️

-First you need to download the latest version from the official website
+First, you need to download the latest version from the official website.

-open the terminal by right-clicking on the desktop and selecting "Open in terminal" or using the CTRL+ALT+T key combination.
+To install the antidetect on any Linux-based system, you need to open the terminal by right-clicking on the desktop and selecting “Open in Terminal,” or by using the key combination CTRL+ALT+T.

 Commands in the terminal 🤖